StuPhD95/Markets-and-Monte-Carlo-Simulations-/README.md

-# Monte Carlo Simulations in Financial Models
+# Stochastic Modelling and Financial Models